 Skip to content

 In our work, we may encounter issues related to connection status, such as a full half-connection queue.
-So, what does a full half-connection queue mean, and how do we understand the half-connection status in the TCP protocol?
+So, what does a full half-connection queue mean, and how do we understand the half-connection status in the TCP?

 TCP connection status